alexandre-lelain/components-extra/README.md

 ## Requirements

 In order for the lib to be the smallest possible, the three following dependencies are externals to the lib.
-So you will need to have those three installed on your app:
+So you will need to have those four installed on your app:

 - **[react >= 16.8.0](https://www.npmjs.com/package/react)**
 - **[react-dom >= 16.8.0](https://www.npmjs.com/package/react-dom)**